jwoodrow99/learning/Assignments/2. CSS/README.md

 # Learning CSS

 **This Folder contains all of the assignments that follow along with the GoalKicker CSS 3 textbook.
-Their will be one assignment per chapter in the text book.
-In each assignment folder their will be a file telling you what exactly you must do, along with starting files (if any are required), and a completed version for you to refrence once you have completed the assignment for yourself.**
+The assignments do not follow each chapter in the textbook, however each assignment will have a corisponding chapter to read in the textbook.**

-**SOME CHAPTERS WILL NOT HAVE AN ASIGNMENT** Assignment numbers match to the chapter they are for.
+NOTE: The textbook goes into far more detail about CSS than our assignments will cover.

-NOTE: The textbook goes into far more detail about css than our assignments will cover.
 Our assingments will go over the following:
 1. How to apply styles
 2. Basic selectors & Pseudo-classes
 3. CSS units